khakhalin/carsharing101/02_relocations.md

 The result of this experiment (below) shows that there is indeed an optimal volume of relocations to serve this "city": a relocation frequency at which the CM1 profits are maximized.
 With too few relocations, too many cars end up being trapped at bad zones, and thus effectively excluded from business; with too many relocations, too many of them end up being unprofitable (yielding improvements in rental CM1 that are lower than the cost of relocation).
 ![Stations model, optimal number of relocations](figures/02relos_02stations_03optimal_number_suburbs.svg)

-# 2.4 Relocations and fleet size
+# 2.4 Fleet size planning

 Let's now investigate how the ideal volume of relocations depends on the number of cars in the city.
 Does a need in relocation increase with fleet size, does it decrease, or does it stay more-or-less flat?
 To answer this question, let us run the same model repeatedly, but with different numbers of cars in the system (from 1 to 40).
 Also, instead of forcing a relocation every several rentals, regardless of whether it is profitable or not, let us find the best possible relocation at every tick (which is definitely more relocation capacity than we will need in practice!), but only perform those relocations that are likely to be profitable.